Traffic State Estimation for Connected Vehicles using the Second-Order Aw-Rascle-Zhang Traffic Model: State Estimation methods

 \subsection{Moving Horizon Estimation}

 MHE is an optimization-based state estimation method that uses measurement data in batches from the most recent time horizon along with a process model to determine the states of the system.
 It involves solving an optimization problem at every time step of the process with the objective of minimizing the deviation of the estimated states from the modeled states as well as from the measurement data.
 Being an optimization problem, it is possible to include additional constraints in the problem such as bounds on the state variables.
 Depending upon whether the model is linear or nonlinear, MHE is divided into linear MHE and nonlinear MHE, both of which have been well explored in the literature.
 While linear MHE only requires solving a linear program or a quadratic program (QP) and is generally fast and easy to solve using available solvers, nonlinear MHE involves solving a nonlinear optimization problem which is both time-consuming and difficult.
-Since TSE for the purpose of control is required to be done in real time, in practice it is not always possible to spend enough time in solving a nonlinear optimization problem.
+Since TSE for control is required to be done in real-time, in practice it is not always possible to spend enough time in solving a nonlinear optimization problem.
 Therefore, in this paper, we implement a linear MHE approach on a linearized version of the process model.
-Throughout this section, $N$ is used to denote the size of the horizon for optimization.
-For time steps up to $N$, that is, near the start of the process, the horizon size is kept equal to the number of time steps from the initial time up to that time.
-The MHE implemented in this work has a similar objective function to \cite{rao2001constrained}.
-In the following discussion, we first present our implementation of the MHE optimization problem and then discuss the limitation of another MHE implementation from the literature with respect to TSE and why the current implementation works better for TSE.